DannyNemer/aang/README.md

 Aang is an extensive, sophisticated natural language understanding (NLU) system built from scratch.
 Designed to enable developers to easily create custom, full-featured, fast, robust, and precise natural language interfaces (e.g., virtual assistants, chatbots, and natural language search engines) to integrate with their products.

+*"Developing the first 90% of an AI system is easier than the final 10%."* ~ An enervate developer.

 ### System summary:
 1. **Natural language API**
 	- First, a developer parameterizes types of objects, entities, actions, attributes, relationships, etc., that they want their interface to understand, as well as names for semantic functions they can recognize from the parser's output.